 The District also participates in the Supplemental Fire Services Program.
-The District received \$8,678 in 2017 and did not receive any in 2016.
+The District received \$4,339 in 2018 and \$8,678 in 2017.

-7. LENGTH OF SERVICE AWARD PROGRAM (LOSAP)
+7. LENGTH OF SERVICE AWARD PROGRAM ("LOSAP")

+Effective April 15, 1993, the Board of Fire Commissioners established a defined benefit LOSAP plan to provide retirement income and life insurance for volunteers in recognition of their service.
+The plan is an insured benefit plan in which it is financed through an arrangement whereby premiums or contributions are paid to an insurance company in return for which the insurance company unconditionally undertakes an obligation to pay the pensions as defined in the plan documents.
 The District maintains a LOSAP in accordance with Internal Revenue Code Section 457 which has been approved by the Director of the Division of Local Government Services.
 The Program permits the District to provide tax-deferred income benefits to active volunteer members of an emergency service organization.
-The deferred compensation is not available to participants until termination, retirement, death or unforeseeable emergency.
+The deferred compensation is not available to participants until termination, retirement, death, or unforeseeable emergency.